vibhutisawant/che-release/README.md

 ### chectl

+TODO: set GH action to trigger when community PRs are merged?

+TODO: should we be creating a "release" before we've merged the chectl PR?
+Surely the GH "release" should FOLLOW the PR merge?

 This depends on the che-operator PRs being merged, as well as the community PRs.

 1. Run this action: https://github.com/che-incubator/chectl/actions?query=workflow%3A%22Release+chectl%22